department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-04 Personalized Home Screen - evaluative research/personalized home screen - research plan.md

 - 1 year
 - 2-5 years
 - 5 or more years
-*(Answering c or d would qualify the participant as a screenreader user)*
+*(Answering c or d would qualify the participant as an advanced screenreader user)*

 ## Timeline